Estimate Time7 min

 THere are a few tips and strategies to consider:

-1. Starting to invest as early as possible The sooner your money gets in the market, the longer it has the potential to benefit from compound interest.
+1. Starting to invest as early as possible The sooner your money gets in the market, the longer it has the potential to benefit from compound returns.
 If your investment returns earn returns of their own, saving for retirement could become easier.

 2. Ensuring you get the maximum employer contributions Your organization may match your 403(b) contributions based on how much you save.
 Aim to contribute at least enough to your 403(b) to get your full match.
 And remember: Any amount that your organization contributes is something you don't have to.